 Proposed use Service vehicle parking rate Residential Residential buildings and serviced apartments 1 space for the first 50 dwellings or serviced apartments; plus 0.5 spaces for every 50 dwellings/serviced apartments or part thereafter.
 Commercial Commercial Premises 1 space per 3,300sqm GFA, or part thereof, for the first 50,000sqm; plus 1 space per 1,650sqm, or part thereof, for additional floor area over 50,000sqm and under 100,000sqm; plus 1 space per 825sqm, or part thereof, for additional floor area over 100,000sqm.
 Shops, shopping centres 1 space per 350sqm GFA, or part thereof, up to 2,000sqm; then 1 space per 8,000sqm GFA thereafter.
-Tourist and Visitor Accommo dation Hotels space per 50 hotel bedrooms, or part thereof, up to 100 bedrooms; then space per 100 hotel bedrooms; plus space per 400sqm of reception, lounge, bar and restaurant area GFA, or part thereof, for the first 2,000sqm; then space per 8000sqm of reception, lounge, bar and restaurant area GFA thereafter.
-Industry, warehouse, distribu ution cer ntre 1 space per 700sqm GFA, or part thereof.
-Other uses 1 space for 1,750sqm GFA, or part thereof, or to meet needs. nixed use developments, the total number of service vehicle spaces be calculated on a pro rata basis of spaces required for the relative prtions of different uses within the building. may be re tal requirement identified in Table 10.2: Service vehicle parking rates above be reduced for developments with GFAs in excess of 50,000sqm where it can monstrated to the satisfaction of the consent authority that: the proposed uses are complementary in terms of servicing demand; and (b) at least one space per tenancy for business owners is provided.
+Tourist and Visitor Accommodation i space per 0,000sqiii di A thereatter.
+Hotels 1 space per 50 hotel bedrooms, or part thereof, up to 100 bedrooms; then 1 space per 100 hotel bedrooms; plus 1 space per 400sqm of reception, lounge, bar and restaurant area GFA, or part thereof, for the first 2,000sqm; then 1 space per 8000sqm of reception, lounge, bar and restaurant area GFA thereafter.
+Industry, warehouse, distribution centre 1 space per 700sqm GFA, or part thereof.
+Other uses 1 space for 1,750sqm GFA, or part thereof, or to meet needs.

+- (2) For mixed use developments, the total number of service vehicle spaces is to be calculated on a pro rata basis of spaces required for the relative proportions of different uses within the building. - (3) The total requirement identified in Table 10.2: Service vehicle parking rates above may be reduced for developments with GFAs in excess of 50,000sqm where it can be demonstrated to the satisfaction of the consent authority that: - (a) the proposed uses are complementary in terms of servicing demand; and - (b) at least one space per tenancy for business owners is provided.